 1. Who is involved in the RISE scheme and why?

 RISE was created by Sheffield City Council, in partnership with both Universities and private sector representatives.
-We have recently welcomed Sheffield City Region to the RISE family and the city region local authorities and are excited to be expanding to offer the scheme formally across the city region.
+We have recently welcomed Sheffield City Region Growth Hub to the RISE family, and are excited to be expanding to offer the scheme formally across the city region.

 We believe that bringing together more of our exciting businesses with our graduate talent will drive long term economic success and benefits for the region.